jkomoros/boardgame/server/README.md

 <boardgame-card card-type="my-card"></boardgame-card>
 ```

-When you provide a stack to boardgame-card-stack and then bind the resulting cards' item properties, we will also set the card-type property to be "deck-DECKNAME-card" where DECKNAME is the name of the deck that stack is based on.
-This means that the best practice in most game renderers is to provide a "deck-MYDECK-card" dom-module in the top-level and then everything will work as expected.
+When you provide a stack to boardgame-card-stack and then bind the resulting cards' item properties, we will also set the card-type property to be "GAMENAME-deck-DECKNAME-card" where GAMENAME is the name of your game type and DECKNAME is the name of the deck that stack is based on.
+This means that the best practice in most game renderers is to provide a "GAMENAME-deck-MYDECK-card" dom-module in the top-level and then everything will work as expected.
 See the debuganimations example for a sample.

 ### Optional: boardgame-fading-text